My Recipe for Overwhelm

-But taking myself away from my work completely by walking or other activity on “auto-pilot” I find that the clarity comes.
-It’s as if my brain is a pond.
-And all the activity of trying to “get things done” and jumping from one item to another – even only mentally – has the effect of stirring up the water in the pond, and the more I stir it the muddier it becomes.
-Going for a walk or getting away from work (this needs to be on my own though, not with someone else) has the effect of causing all the mud and silt to settle back at the bottom of the pond and I can suddenly very clearly see my priorities, what REALLY needs doing and what can wait until later.
+But taking myself away from my work completely by walking or any other activity where I’m with myself and in connection with my whole body, I find that the clarity comes.
+It’s as if my brain is a pond and all the activity of trying to “get things done” and jumping from one item to another – even only mentally – has the effect of stirring up the water in the pond, and the more I stir it the muddier it becomes.
+Going for a walk or getting away from work (this needs to be on my own though, not with someone else) has the effect of causing all the mud and silt to settle back at the bottom of the pond and I can suddenly see my priorities very clearly; what REALLY needs doing and what can wait until later.
 It also helps me to see where I’m chasing my tail trying to meet other people’s agendas, or am delivering on way more than I have promised.

 3. I make a list.
 And another list.
 And another.

-Quite honestly, if you saw how many times a day I rewrite my “To Do” list for the day you would probably say “hang on a minute Catherine, if you didn’t spend so much time rewriting your list of priorities you could actually have completed some of them!” .
-I know you are thinking that because I say this because so many people resist what I’m suggesting here – they believe that pausing to reprioritise tasks, or taking a break for a walk is something that will only further delay “getting things done”.
+Quite honestly, if you saw how many times a day I rewrite my “To Do” list for the day you would probably say “hang on a minute Catherine, if you didn’t spend so much time rewriting your list of priorities you could actually have completed some of them!” and I say this because so many people resist what I’m suggesting here – they believe that pausing to reprioritise tasks, or taking a break for a walk is something that will only further delay “getting things done”.
 But I find it’s the opposite.
-If I’m crystal clear on my priorities I find I can focus fully on the next important thing that needs doing until it’s done – then move on to the next.
-That break, or that pause to reprioritise actually helps me get more done more quickly over the course of the day.
+If I’m crystal clear on my priorities, I find I can focus fully on the next important thing that needs doing until it’s done and then move on to the next.
+That break, or that pause to reprioritise, actually helps me get more done more quickly over the course of the day.

 The way I manage my list is that I always start the day with the 3 highest priorities for the day at the top (again I like to write these in green!).
 Then all the other things that “have to happen today” go underneath that.

 When I’m over-busy and overwhelmed I simply go back to that list over and over and rewrite it – always highlighting my 3 highest priority tasks at the top in order of priority – 1, 2, 3.
-Knowing that if I get those 3 done, then hopefully I will have time for everything else
+I know that if I get those 3 done, then I will probably have time for everything else

 4. Sometimes I just need a nap!

 And sometimes all I need is a nap!
-As the day goes on our brains naturally become fatigued, so the further into the day you go the more likely you are to lose clarity about the most important task, and lose the ability to laser focus until it’s done.
-Sometimes all I need is a 30 minute nap after lunch or mid-afternoon (and a cup of time to perk me up again afterwards), to hit “refresh” on my brain and I’m good to go for the rest of the day.
+As the day goes on our brains naturally become fatigued, so the further into the day you go, the more likely you are to lose clarity about the most important task, and you run the risk of losing the ability to laser focus until it’s done.
+Sometimes all I need is a 30 minute nap after lunch or mid-afternoon (and a cup of thyme to perk me up again afterwards), to hit the “refresh” button on my brain and I’m good to go for the rest of the day.

 Not getting everything done and learning to accept that things won’t ever be entirely perfect is an important part of running a business.
-It’s not an easy pill to swallow (because at the same time as being HSP I’m also a high-achiever with big dreams) but it’s essential for me to accept the reality of who I am and how I need operate to be at my happiest and healthiest, and to make sure I don’t create a business that ends up running me, creating burnout and unhappiness that is the very opposite of what I set out to create when I started on this path
+It’s not an easy pill to swallow (because at the same time, being an HSP, I’m also a high-achiever with big dreams) but it’s essential for me to accept the reality of who I am and how I need to operate to be at my happiest and healthiest, and to make sure I don’t create a business that ends up running me, creating burnout and unhappiness, which is the very opposite of what I set out to create when I started on this path

 What about you?
 Do you have any valuable strategies to share to help overcome overwhelm?
 Or are there any that I’ve shared that you are going to adopt?
 Do let me know in the comments!